diku-dk/futhark-mode/README.md

     `futhark repl`, creating a new instance if a current one does not exist.

+You may also want to use the `futhark fmt` integration with commands like `futhark-fmt-format-buffer`, or whenever you save with `futhark-fmt-format-on-save-mode`.

 ## Eglot

 You can start Eglot automatically whenever you edit a Futhark file by